cognitivesleep/cognitivesleep.github.io/README.md

 ## Bonus:

-In addition, our playlists are perfectly suitable for "blocking" unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment you're in.
+In addition, our playlists are perfectly suitable for "masking" unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment you're in.

 ### Contact Info: